PGDip in Global Health Research

 Additional information

 In addition to fees and living costs, students will require their own laptop and internet access.
 As this is an online course, it is advisable for all applicants to have reliable internet access.
 Many of our students will have reliable internet access in the workplace, but the course is designed to be accessible even in low bandwidth settings.
 We limit the number of synchronous elements in the course, to ensure maximum flexibility.
 All elements of the course will be downloadable so that students can work offline if necessary.
-They can then log in at various points each week to upload work and keep abreast of discussions, using Canvas, Zoom and VoiceThread to help ensure students can stay connected and engaged.
+They can then log in at various points each week to upload work and keep abreast of discussions, using Canvas and Zoom to help ensure students can stay connected and engaged.

 College preference